leeuz/Autonomous-Object-Seeking-and-Picking-Robot/README.md

    * **Result:** Failure.
 Servos stalled under load.
 * **Attempt 2:** 6.0V (???)
    * **Results:** Success.
 The MG996R and MG90S Micro servos require a minimum of 4.8V to operate efficiently.

+---

+## Media

+### Project Demo Video:

+---

+## Reflections & Future Improvements

+### What Went Well
+* **Torque Calculations:** The math held up; the arm moves smoothly without stalling.
+* **FSR Integration:** The gripper successfully detects when an object is held, allowing for autonomous stopping.
+* **Troubleshooting:** Successfully diagnosed the mixed-voltage common ground issue.

+### Improvements for V2
+1. **Mobile Chassis:** The original plan included a wheeled base.
+Due to time constraints, I focused on the arm.
+The next step is mounting this arm to a mobile robot vacuum chassis.
+2. **Vision Processing:** The ToF sensor is excellent for distance but blind to what the object is.
+I would implement a camera (e.g., OpenMV) to distinguish between trash and valuables.
+3. **PID Control:** Implementing PID logic would make the arm movement even smoother and faster than the current linear ramping function.

+---

+## Credits & Resources

+* **Libraries:** Adafruit_VL6180X, Servo.h
+* 3D Models: MG996R Servo model from GrabCAD